-Recently we went away back country skiing for 5 days.
+Recently we went away back country skiing for five days.
 It was SO amazing!
-Amazingly physical with breath taking views and endless stretches of white snow for miles, literally.
-Days were long and physically exhusting but so satisfying.
-Especially standing at the top of the highest mountain in Aus, all to ourselves about to ski down the longest run I have ever been down having climbed it on skiis first.
-Plus, I would have to say it would be the first time in years I have been able to completely switch off, being pre-occupied with not falling off a mountain is a great way to forget about emails! hahah I was very lucky that I had experienced friends with a lot of mountain knowledge showing me the ropes and looking out for one another.
-I, on the other hand am not so knowlegable, even after this amazing experience.
+Unbelievably physical with breathtaking views and endless stretches of white snow for miles, literally.
+The days were long and physically exhausting but oh-so satisfying.
+Especially standing at the top of the highest mountain in Aus, all to ourselves, about to ski down the longest run I have ever been down having climbed it on skiis first.
+Plus, it would be the first time in years that I've been able to completely switch off, being preoccupied with not falling off a mountain is a great way to forget about emails! hahah I was very lucky that I had experienced friends with a lot of mountain knowledge showing me the ropes and looking out for one another.
+I, on the other hand, am not so knowledgeable, even after this amazing experience.
 Please don't ask this girl about touring gear, places etc!
-A food processor or bulk wholefood shopping though... ask away!
-When packing for the adventure and organising food I was about to reach for the convenience of packaged "natural" energy bars that we could carry in our day packs when I had a thought...
-I should really make bliss balls, that will do the trick..
-But no, they will end up a crumbly mess if I dont store them in tupperware and I dont want to carry that around.
-So, I thought, I should make some bars, with extra energy giving dates and the right consistancy that will hold together as much as possible for travel etc. So I pretty much eye balled the whole thing and hoped for the best, throwing ingredients in according to what I had on hand in a rough combination that I thought would work.
-Hoping that they would turn out tasting ok but at the very least, knowing all was organic,whole food plant based and plastic free.
-As it turned out, they were FREEKEN delicious!
-Nailed it in one go... a rare thing!
-But, oh no, I didnt bother writing down the recipe and quantities... bugger!
-So, the first thing I did when we got home was make a few batches to get the exact quantites and flavours right for YOU!
+A food processor or bulk wholefood shopping though...ask away!
+When packing for this epic adventure and organising food, I was about to reach for the convenience of packaged "natural" energy bars that we could carry in our day packs when I had a thought...
+I should really make bliss balls, that will do the trick.
+But no, they will end up a crumbly mess if I don't store them in tupperware and I don't want to carry that around.
+So, I thought I could make some bars with extra energy giving dates and the right consistency that will hold together as much as possible for travel etc. So I pretty much winged the whole thing and hoped for the best, throwing ingredients in according to what I had on hand in a rough combination that I thought would work.
+I crossed fingers that they would taste ok but at the very least, knowing all ingredients were organic, wholefood and plant-based plus they were plastic free.
+As it turned out, they were FREEKIN delicious!
+I nailed it in one go...which is a rare thing!
+But, oh no, I didn't bother to write down the recipe and quantities...bugger!
+So, the first thing I did when we got home was make a few batches to get the exact quantities and flavours right for YOU!
 Enjoy guys!
-I am proud of these delicious flavours! xx There are over 190 recipes like this one in both of my books, WHOLE by Natural Harry and Natural Harrry!
-Enjoy! https://naturalharry.com.au/product-category/books/?v=6cc98ba2045f
+I am super proud of these delicious flavours! x Harry PS: There are over 190 recipes like this one in both of my books, WHOLE by Natural Harry and Natural Harry! https://naturalharry.com.au/product-category/books/?v=6cc98ba2045f

-Recipe makes about 12 bars per flavour Prep time: 5 minutes Set time: 1 hour Difficulty: easy
+Makes: About 12 bars per flavour Prep time: 5 minutes Set time: 1 hour Difficulty: Easy

 Combine all ingredients for your chosen flavour of bar in your food processor.
 Pulse to evenly combine and blend until the mixture begins to stick together.